<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=837991447379849&amp;ev=PageView&amp;noscript=1">

 But sometimes, customers might not like waiting for their delivery.
 And if the shipper or carrier can't meet their promised delivery time, customers might feel let down.
 That is especially true if they paid extra for a specific day or time.

-Scheduled vs. on-demand delivery
+Scheduled vs. On-Demand Delivery

 Scheduled delivery and on-demand delivery are two different ways of getting your stuff.
 With scheduled delivery, you pick a time window that suits everyone involved.
 But with on-demand delivery, you get your order within hours or even minutes after placing it.